naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/installation.md

 ```

 To access it, open [http://localhost:5050](http://localhost:5050) in your browser.
-The REST api will be available on port 8000.
+The REST API will be available on port 8000.

 If you have trouble downloading the container see the [GitHub Container Registry](#github-container-registry) section.